 I did not travel to Dubai solo, but after having been, I definitely would.
 I spent time on my own doing some things in the city and I always felt 100% safe.

 I went on a two week trip with a girlfriend to the city and to Abu Dhabi and we had such an amazing time!
 I met so many amazing people from other surrounding countries and one man from Saudi Arabia even handed me his child to hold.
+The city is fantastic for solo travelers, groups, couples, and you can even do Dubai with kids.

 Dubai is such a friendly city and people were always willing to assist when I needed anything.